dclexplorer/bevy-ui-scene/scene/texture-atlas.md

 ```

 4. **Using getBackgroundFromAtlas**
-The getBackgroundFromAtlas function takes an AtlasIcon object as input and returns a UiBackgroundProps object with the appropriate texture and UV mapping.
+The getBackgroundFromAtlas function takes an Icon object as input and returns a UiBackgroundProps object with the appropriate texture and UV mapping.
 Example usage:

 ```typescript
 export function getBackgroundFromAtlas(icon: AtlasIcon): UiBackgroundProps {